jboyflaga2/jboyflaga2.github.io/about.md

 I'm a programmer :)

-I already experienced being a .NET developer for 4 years.
+I already experienced being a .NET developer for 4 years (as of May 2016).

 Someday I would like to be part of a software development team that practices Pair Programming and TDD and is inclined to believe in what they call Software Craftsmanship because I also want to become a software craftsman myself.